fadeeva/Adversarial_ML_Finance_lab/README.md

 - **Adversarial ML** (evasion, poisoning, stealing, backdoors)
 - **Quantitative finance** (trading strategies, risk models, fraud detection)
 - **MLOps security** (secure inference, model signing, drift monitoring)

+>**IMPORTANT:** The code is intended for educational and research purposes.
+Do not use it for attacks on real financial systems.